mdn/content/files/en-us/web/api/canvasrenderingcontext2d/globalcompositeoperation/index.md

 - `"destination-atop"`
   - : The existing canvas is only kept where it overlaps the new shape.
 The new shape is drawn behind the canvas content.
 - `"lighter"`
-  - : Where both shapes overlap the color is determined by adding color values.
+  - : Where both shapes overlap, the color is determined by adding color values.
 - `"copy"`
   - : Only the new shape is shown.
 - `"xor"`
   - : Shapes are made transparent where both overlap and drawn normal everywhere else.
 - `"multiply"`
-  - : The pixels of the top layer are multiplied with the corresponding pixel of the bottom layer.
+  - : The pixels of the top layer are multiplied with the corresponding pixels of the bottom layer.
 A darker picture is the result.
 - `"screen"`
   - : The pixels are inverted, multiplied, and inverted again.
-A lighter picture is the result (opposite of multiply)
+A lighter picture is the result (opposite of `multiply`)
 - `"overlay"`
-  - : A combination of multiply and screen.
+  - : A combination of `multiply` and `screen`.
 Dark parts on the base layer become darker, and light parts become lighter.
 - `"darken"`
   - : Retains the darkest pixels of both layers.
 - `"lighten"`